VishSinh/Cycle-Sync/readme.md

 - User details management: Enables users to update their personal information such as name, date of birth, and physical attributes.
 - Period tracking: Facilitates the tracking of menstrual cycles, including start and end dates, cycle lengths, and symptoms.
 - Data retrieval: Provides endpoints to fetch user-specific period data for analysis or visualization.
-- Period Prediction: Utilizes historical period data to forecast future menstrual cycles, aiding users in planning and preparation.
+- Period Prediction: Utilizes historical period data and an ML model to forecast future menstrual cycles, aiding users in planning and preparation.

 ## Requirements